arighi/virtme-ng/README.md

 * You need a statically linked `busybox` binary somewhere in your path.
 * You need Python 3.3.
 * Some versions of Ubuntu have very odd defaults for the symlink called qemu.
 Try `update-alternatives --config qemu` if your boot hangs.
 * QEMU 1.6 or higher is recommended.
-QEMU 1.4 and 1.5 are supported using a rather ugly kludge.
+QEMU 1.4 and 1.5 are partially supported using a rather ugly kludge.

 virtme-runkernel does not (yet) support modular virtio or 9p, so you can't use your distro kernel.  (virtme-mkinitramfs does, but there's no